What makes a Scotch top notch? - Thematic analyzes 1000 tasting notes of distilled spirits

 The answer is vodka!

-Here, we are combining two low (blue) and two high rating brackets (orange) and looking at distribution by type of spirit.
+Here, we are combining two low ratings (blue) and two high rating brackets (orange) and compare the volume of "sweet flavor" by type of spirit.

 So, what makes a good scotch?